 - Transfer of the embryo(s) may not be successful (by doing a mock transfer first, this should never happen).

-VIDEO OF TRANSVAGINAL ASPIRATION (TVA) OF FOLLICLES FOR OOCYTE (EGG) RECOVERY
+VIDEO OF TRANSVAGINAL ASPIRATION (TVA) OF FOLLICLES FOR OOCYTE (EGG) RECOVERY.

-Jennifer & Scott
+Jennifer and Scott

 "I recall the first phone conversation I had with Gina.
 She spent over an hour explaining every detail of the transfer process to me.
 Every time I called the office, no matter who answered, they have always been polite and helpful.
 Scott and I were stunned at how much time Dr. Nemiro spent consulting with us.
 He is so friendly and approachable.
 After everyone adjusted schedules and plans for surgery, I witnessed Dr. Nemiro's passion and love for what he does.
-Your entire staff is compassionate and has a unique understanding for patients.
+Your entire staff is compassionate and has a unique understanding of patients.
 Scott and I are thankful for each and every one of you.
 You've made this such a positive, memorable experience.
 We will plan a return visit in the future with the newest member of the family.
 Until then, thanks so much, and we'll keep you updated."